Alcohol & Other Drug Abuse Treatment Programs

 What is an AODA Program?

-Alcohol and other drug abuse (AODA) treatment programs, also know as community substance abuse programs, are a wide range of programs for persons affected by alcohol or drugs.
+Alcohol and other drug abuse (AODA) treatment programs, also known as community substance abuse programs, are a wide range of programs for persons affected by alcohol or drugs.
 These programs include detox centers, day treatment, inpatient/outpatient facilities, residential programs, and intervention/prevention efforts.
+As part of his representation, drunk driving defense lawyer Dan Skarie will guide you through the assessment process.

-If you're convicted of an OWI, under Wisconsin Administrative Codes, you will be court-ordered to:
+If convicted of drunk driving, under Wisconsin Administrative Codes, you will be court-ordered to:

 Schedule an assessment within 72 hours of your court date

-Complete an assessment within 14 days of the court order, or 30 days after the Department of Transportation order
+Complete an evaluation within 14 days of the court order, or 30 days after the Department of Transportation order

 Complete referrals as identified on your Driver Safety Plan